 The “Sun Vitamin” Vitamin

-Vitamin D, also known as the “Sun Vitamin”, is a fat-soluble Vitamin that functions like a hormone.
+Vitamin D, also known as the “Sun Vitamin”, is a fat-soluble Vitamin that functions as a hormone.

 It is absorbed with other fats through the intestinal walls.